 Diodes, 1N34: The 1N34 has radial leads and a glass housing.
 Dark ring on one end denotes the "negative" side.

 High impedance crystal earphone with tinned ends.
 Use in place of old-style hi-impedance headphones.
 Place a 47K or greater resistor across the earplug leads.

 Fahnestock clips: Used to connect antenna, earplug, or phones to a set.
 Fits 6-32 nut and screw (not provided).

-We offer galena crystals in a 0.475 inch diameter woods metal mounting or raw.
-Each mounted crystal has been tested.
+We offer galena crystals in a 0.475 inch diameter woods metal mounting or just raw.
 The mounting fits nicely in many old style detector stands.
 Crumpled aluminum foil and a wire jammed into a hole can offer an alternative way of mounting.

 Packs include 4 molded RF chokes (that look like resistors), suitable as coil substitutes for making miniature crystal sets.
 Just think; you can make crystal sets without winding a single coil.
 Q will be somewhat less than when using wire wound coils.
 Packs include a sheet on several possible projects to build.
 The L-Pack includes one each as in the table.
 The 250-pack includes 2 33 uH and 2 250 uH molded coils.